material-motion/material-motion/specifications/runtime/feature_transition_segment.md

-# Feature: transition segment
+# Feature: time window segment

 | Proposals | Status |
 |:------------------|:-------|
 | Current status | Draft |

-This is the engineering specification for the **TransitionSegment** type.
+This is the engineering specification for the **TimeWindowSegment** type.

 ## Overview